-(n) Advertising
+(l) Advertising

 The Company expenses advertising as incurred.
-Advertising expense for fiscal 2009, 2008 and 2007 was \$2.6 million, \$2.5 million and \$2.5 million, respectively.
+Advertising expense for fiscal 2008, 2007 and 2006 was approximately \$2.5 million, \$2.5 million and \$1.9 million, respectively.

-(o) Operating Leases
+(m) Operating Leases

-The Company leases all of its store properties and accounts for the leases as operating leases.
+The Company leases all of its store properties and accounts for the leases as operating leases in accordance with SFAS No. 13.
 Many lease agreements contain tenant improvement allowances, rent holidays, rent escalation clauses and/or contingent rent provisions.
 For purposes of recognizing incentives and minimum rent expense on a straight-line basis over the terms of the leases, the Company uses the date of initial possession to begin amortization, which is generally when the Company enters the space and begins to make improvements in preparation of intended use.

 For scheduled rent escalation clauses during the lease terms or for rental payments commencing "rent holidays" at a date other than the date of initial occupancy, the Company records minimum rent expense on a straight-line basis over the terms of the leases.
-Tenant improvement allowances are included in accrued expenses (current portion) and other long-term liabilities (noncurrent portion) and are amortized over the lease term.
-Changes in the balances of tenant improvement allowances are included as a component of operating activities in the consolidated statements of cash flows.
+For tenant improvement allowances a deferred rent liability is recorded on the balance sheet and amortized over the terms of the leases.